zhuowei/commercialization-public/customize/mobile/mcsf/add-encoding-extension-tables-for-sms.md

 1. Implement your code page DLL and make sure that it exports the [NlsDllCodePageTranslation](http://go.microsoft.com/fwlink/p/?LinkId=260792) function.

-    **Note**
+    > [!NOTE]
-    Ignore the note about not using the function found on the MSDN web site.
+    > Ignore the note about not using the function found on the MSDN web site.
 This note does not apply for SMS encoding.

     When implementing your code page DLL, the DLL must have at least the following: